Cveinnt/LiveTerm/README.md

 ### Advanced Configuration

-If you want to further customize your page, feel free to change the source code to your preference!
+If you want to further customize your page, feel free to change the source code to your liking!

-## Deploy on Vercel
+## 🌐 Deploy on Vercel

 The easiest way to deploy a Next.js app is to use the [Vercel Platform](https://vercel.com/) from the creators of Next.js.

-Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+You can install `vercel` cli and follow the instruction [here](https://vercel.com/docs/concepts/deployments/overview).

+You can also connect your github account to vercel and have vercel automatically deploy the github repository for you.

 ## Credit